accuknox/samples/OnlineBookStore/README.md

 **Online Book Store** is a Java-MySQL demo application.
 Online Book store consists of a 2-tier microservices application.
 The application is for selling books online, maintaining books selling history, adding and managing books etc.

-This application uses Java for Backe-End and database used is MySQL.
+This application uses Java for Back-End and database used is MySQL.

  This application works on any Kubernetes cluster, as well as Google Kubernetes Engine.
 It’s **easy to deploy**.